RainyCityCoder/EarlyPyProj/README.md

 # Early Python Projects

-Please note each project has a README which provides more details about each app.
+Please see each project's README for more details about each app.